a-b-street/abstreet/docs/design/sim.md

 	- try to be close to building, random jitter to be a little far away
 	- if this process is somewhat stable, then should be fine. doesnt need to be perfectly stable -- removing lanes somewhere might put more pressure on another lane.

+steps for this change:
+= give cars an optional building as an owner, make a query for parking sim to find available cars, hook up UI debug
+	= initially randomly assign a building in the neighborhood
+- start seeding parked cars per building instead of per spot
+	- make sure stability is vaguely preserved
+- make peds that'll use a car pick from a house with an available car

 ## Traces between worlds

 Alright, now how do we even compare trip progress to show it visually?
 This is